MouriNaruto/loongson-gsgpu-dkms-module-mirror/ReadMe.md

-One of my friends told me Loongson had done a closed source kernel module but noted with GPL for a new GPU chip from them, and they are trying their best to analyze it via reserve engineering.
+One of my friends told me Loongson had done a closed source kernel module but noted with GPL for a new GPU chip from them, and they are trying their best to analyze it via reverse engineering.

 I was interested about that and I had downloaded the package from the Loongnix software repository.
 I found they have provide the full source code of them.